NASA-IMPACT/s3-disaster-recovery/docs/adr/20250205-s3-disaster-recovery.md

 - High storage and replication costs.
 - Does not help in case of a full-region outage.
 - Requires proper policy configuration, versioning strategy, and lifecycle rules to avoid excessive costs.
+- Replicating existing objects needs custom configuration (S3 Batch Replication).
+- Need to develop a logic of the restoration.

 ### Option 3: S3 Backup and Restore using AWS Backup